 In the telecommunications industry alone, one report finds that between 1% and 3% of revenue is not billed, while 2% to 6% of billed revenue remains unpaid.

 What might start out as a few customers not being billed properly can quickly become a major issue, particularly when a company is in the process of scaling and can’t keep up with the demands of growth.

 With a subscription billing platform, a business can easily access data reporting, API integration and third party vendors to ensure that all facets of potential revenue are being monitored.

-Keeping track of both deferred and earned income can be tricky to do manually, but the task is simplified exponentially when using a recurring billing platform that supports accurate revenue recognition.
+Keeping track of both deferred and earned revenue can be tricky to do manually, but the task is simplified exponentially when using a recurring billing platform that supports accurate revenue recognition.

 8. Providing valuable insight into subscriptions